-On completion of the year/programme students should have provided evidence of being able to: - demonstrate a reasonable understanding of the basic body of knowledge for the programme of study; - demonstrate a reasonable level of skills in calculation and manipulation within this basic body of knowledge; - apply core concepts and principles in well-defined contexts, showing judgement in the selection and application of tools and techniques; - understand logical arguments, identifying the assumptions and conclusions made; - demonstrate a reasonable level of skill in comprehending problems, formulating them mathematically and obtaining solutions by appropriate methods; - present straightforward arguments and conclusions reasonably accurately and clearly; - demonstrate appropriate transferable skills and the ability to work under guidance.
+On completion of the year/programme students should have provided evidence of being able to: - demonstrate a broad understanding of the concepts, information, practical competencies and techniques of mathematics; - demonstrate a reasonable level of skill in calculation and manipulation within this basic body of knowledge; - apply core concepts and principles in well-defined contexts; - appreciate the coherence, logical structure and broad applicability of mathematics; - demonstrate an awareness of skills in comprehending problems, formulating them mathematically and obtaining solutions by appropriate methods; - use a range of techniques to initiate and undertake problem solving.

 Transferable (key) skills

-Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include: - demonstrating the ability to apply a broad range of aspects of the discipline; - work that draws on a wide variety of material; - the ability to evaluate and criticise received opinion; - evidence of an ability to conduct independent, in depth enquiry within the discipline; - work that is typically both evaluative and creative; - in European, American and Industrial programmes, students have to pass year 3 but do not get a grade which contributes to the degree class.
+Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include: - demonstrating the ability to apply a broad range of aspects/competencies of the discipline/profession to complex, albeit standard, situations and simple, albeit novel or atypical, instances; - work that is often descriptive in nature but drawing on a wide variety of material; - demonstrating basic professional competencies relevant to the discipline; - the ability to evaluate and criticise received opinion.